If you are looking for a great goal for this year that is a bucket list item for many people, here are 6 reasons to set a goal to run a marathon!

-6 Reasons to Run a Marathon in 2019
+6 Reasons to Run a Marathon

 Running Tip: Check out the book I used to run my first marathon – the “Non-Runner’s Marathon Trainer.”
 It has some great stories while laying out a very good running schedule.
 You won’t run longer than 18 miles and not more than 36 miles in a week!

 Running a marathon is on the bucket list of millions of people.
 In fact, it will be in the top of many bucket lists you see listed as things you have to do in your lifetime.

 Many end up checking this one off the list but others just never even get started.
 It is a bucket list item for most people because it is seen as something that is unachievable or something that they can always start training to accomplish – someday.

 Unlike climbing Mt.
 Everest, visiting Antarctica, or going to a Super Bowl, running a marathon is a bucket list item that can be accomplished with not very much money and just a decent amount of commitment mixed with effort.
 Maybe you have it as an item on your own bucket list item – time to check it off!

 Or, maybe you know other people with this little activity on their bucket list!
 You could be the motivation that helps them get to that starting line – and the finishing line – as well.
 A marathon does not have to be as fearful as many people make it seem to be!

 2. See a City As You Never Have Before

 Running a marathon in a city is an eye-opening experience.
 That is because you get to see a whole lot of the city (26.2 miles, to be exact) from ground level at a speed that allows you to take it all in.
 This is true even in your own home city!
 It is amazing what things you can see that you never noticed before just by pounding the pavement over the course of a marathon.

 Of course, running a marathon in some cool city is also an amazing experience!
 It really gives you a chance to see things that a tour would never let you take in and to experience the highs and lows of your race while passing by some intriguing attractions.